This Checklist is designed to take students through all the necessary steps prior to filing Optional Practical Training (OPT).

 - The I-765 form must be received by USCIS within 30 days of the date your international advisor made the OPT recommendation in SEVIS.

-- OPT employment should be directly related to the student’s field of study and students should only begin work with their EAD card in hand.
+- OPT employment must be directly related to the student's major field of study and students should only begin work with their EAD card in hand.
+I-20s will be terminated if students are found to be engaging in employment that is not related to the major field of study.